hotspotbilling/phpnuxbill/README.md

 To install manually, follow this steps-

 1. Unzip the contents of the zip file to a folder on your computer.
-2. Upload the Entire phpmixbill_v5.0 folder to your website / server
+2. Upload the Entire phpmixbill folder to your website / server
 3. Next you can rename the folder to whatever you like (billing, finance, manage etc..)
 4. Sample config file is available here- system/config.sample.php .
 Rename it to config.php & put it in same location (/system/config.php) Open config file using a text editor & Put the database info and url.
 5. Import database.
 Database file is located here- system/install/phpmixbill.sql
-6. For security, Delete the install directory inside sysfrm folder.
+6. For security, Delete the install directory inside system folder.

 CRON JOBS
 ----